Parents Frequently Asked Questions

 Key school contacts including the schools senior leadership team can be found on our Contact Us page via the link below.

 Who are the Heads of Departments and Heads of Year?

 How can I inform the school of any changes contact details or home address for myself or child?

-Each year a data collection sheet is issued by the school, we urge parents to check and update their details to inform the school.
-If your details change at any other point during the year you can let us know by emailing, phoning the school or by completing the ‘Update your contact details’ form available on the school app.
+Each year are invited to sign up to the SIMS Parent data collection platform.
+We urge parents to check and update their details to inform the school.
+If your details change at any other point during the year you can also let us know by emailing or phoning the school.

 If I require a paper copy of anything on the website what should I do?